mahboobkarimian/mbp-2019-Ubuntu-audio/README.md

 bash install.sh
 `

-Note that you need sudo in order to run installer.
+Note that you will prompt for root password in order to run installer as some files go to `/usr/...`
 ## Manual installation:
 The files go to:
 ```